 From the spirited, stompy muse swathed in black lace (or ideal and not-quite-muted in company grey) to the feather-strewn big name who’s dressing for the limelight: autumn/winter 2019 is a game of two halves.
-On the minimalist group, seriously sophisticated tailoring is starring upfront – don’t forget it a neat palate cleanser after seasons and seasons of sports clothing.
-Then there’s the go back of supple leather-based, and leather-based trousers specifically, directing the brand new mood in quiet luxurious.
+Seriously sophisticated tailoring is starring upfront on the minimalist group – don’t forget it is a neat palate cleanser after seasons and seasons of sports clothing.
+Then there’s the go back of supple leather-based and leather-based trousers specifically, directing the brand new mood in quiet luxury.

 As for the opposing facet?
 Feathers!
 Sequins!
 Retina-searing coloration, worn head-to-toe!
 And robes – jumbo-sized and couture-like in their creation and unapologetically rambunctious (even the flirty cocktail attire came with trains).

-The maximum “style” look you may work next season?
-A curiously “nonfashion” one: time to channel the 1970s-technology bourgeois babe (preferably the Parisian kind) and her unerring wardrobe of silk blouses, foulards, realistic skirts and neat little blazers.
-She’s of a era when the center-class night meal warm potato was “Can women have all of it?”
+The maximum “style” look you may work on next season?
+A curiously “nonfashion” one: time to channel the 1970s-technology bourgeois babe (preferably the Parisian kind) and her unerring wardrobe of silk blouses, foulards, realistic skirts, and neat, petite blazers.
+She’s ofana era when the center-class night meal warm potato was “Can women have all of it?”
 She has a penchant for bouclé and a brassy gold button.
 She likes frumpy sun shades of brown and argyle diamonds.
 She wears cozy footwear and chunky gold necklaces.
-And once in a while, if she’s feeling wild, she’ll don leopard print (however simplest in small doses).
+And once in a while, if she’s feeling wild, she’ll don leopard print (however most superficial in small doses).